 <web-services-auth> <!-- | A string that is trimmed of leading/trailing whitespace and may be left blank. +--> <user>IA_User</user> <!-- | A path (relative to this file), that refers to a file containing the | encrypted (via iapassword), WS user's password.
 If the path is blank | or does not refer to an existing file, an empty string is used for the password. +--> <password> <file>./.wspasswd</file> </password> <!-- | A string that is trimmed of leading/trailing whitespace and may be left blank | to refer to the default company. +--> <company>Default Company</company> </web-services-auth>

 The <user> field

 The <user> field is the webservice user that the integration agent uses to connect to the xMatters web server.
-To ensure this value exists and the spelling is exactly the same, log in to the xMatters user interface as an administrator and search for this value under the User tab.
+To ensure this value exists and the spelling is exactly the same, log in to the xMatters user interface as an administrator and search for this value under the Users tab, in the "WEB SERVICE USERS" section.
 (The default username is IA_User.)